| WHY

 evident that if the trot base of the breed were to be preserved,

-whereby breeders could utilize them to more advantage.
-It
+into a group whereby breeders could utilize them to more

-was also apparent that if a market share was to be developed
+advantage.
+It was also apparent that if a market share was

-for this wonderful style horse, such a goal would get no
+to be developed for this wonderful style horse, such a goal

 Rather